geoneutrinos/reactors/src/crust-model/README.md

 Files
 -----
+* index.ts - the typescript code which the web app uses
+* index.test.js - tests to ensure that the index.ts is extracting the expected cells
 * Huang_crust_flux.xlsx - Origional Data
 * huang_crust_to_json.py - generates the json documents for the various elements
-* crust_{element}.json - files made by the above python script containing the data for the columns we want
+* crust_{u|th|k}.json - files made by the above python script containing the data for the columns we want